Edward Smith-Stanley, 12th Earl of Derby: Background and education

 Derby was the son of James Smith-Stanley, Lord Strange (1716–1771), son of Edward Stanley, 11th Earl of Derby (1689-1776).
 His mother was Lucy Smith, a daughter and co-heiress of Hugh Smith of Weald Hall, Essex.
-His father had assumed the additional surname and arms of Smith by private Act of Parliament in 1747.
+His father had assumed the additional surname and arms of Smith by a private act of Parliament, Stanley's Name Act 1747 (21 Geo.
+2. c.
+4 Pr.).
 Derby entered Eton College in 1764, proceeding to Trinity College, Cambridge in 1771.

 Political career

 Derby was returned to Parliament as one of two representatives for Lancashire in 1774, a seat he held until 1776, when he succeeded his grandfather in the earldom and entered the House of Lords.
 He served as Chancellor of the Duchy of Lancaster between April and December 1783 in the Fox-North Coalition headed by the Duke of Portland and was sworn into the Privy Council the same year.
 He remained out of office for the next 23 years but was once again Chancellor of the Duchy of Lancaster between 1806 and 1807 in the Ministry of All the Talents headed by Lord Grenville.

 Lord Derby also served as Lord Lieutenant of Lancashire between 1776 and 1834.
-He was also listed as a subscriber to the Manchester Bolton & Bury Canal navigation in 1791.
+He was also listed as a subscriber to the Manchester, Bolton and Bury Canal navigation in 1791.